dperique/Kubernetes_tutorials/Kubespray_cluster_operations.md

 20% of the workers at a time and will drain/cordone nodes as it performs the upgrade.

+Keep these in mind when doing upgrades:

-Before running the cluster-upgrade.yml playbook, ensure that all nodes can be drained.
+* Before running the cluster-upgrade.yml playbook, ensure that all nodes can be drained.
 Draining may result in error for certain types of deployments.
 For example, if the etcd-operator deployment resides on a node, the `kubectl drain` command fails.

-NOTE: Before installing anything on your
+* Before installing anything on your
-Kubernetes nodes, it is imporant to understand the implications when it comes time to upgrade Kubernetes using your preferred method.
+  Kubernetes nodes, understand the implications when it comes time to upgrade Kubernetes using your preferred method.
 For example, if etcd-operator will cause problems with draining, ensure you uninstall it first before performing an upgrade or the cluster-upgrade.yml playbook will fail.

+* Resolve the yaml incompatibilities first using a staging environment.
+Realize that upgrading may result in yaml incompatibilities.
+For example, if you used x.yaml to add a PersistentVolume in Kubernetes 1.9.2 and then upgraded to Kubernetes 1.10.4, x.yaml may not be compatible and a `kubectl apply -f x.yaml` may fail.
+You will have to upgrade x.yaml so that you can run it again on the new version.

 I personally would rather upgrade one node at a time and see how it goes before proceeding to the next node.
 This allows me better control to ensure that my Kubernetes cluster continues to provide service in a non-disruptive way (i.e., no downtime).

-* Run the cluster.yml playbook with no changes to generate the ansible cache.
 To upgrade one node at a time, I do this:

 * drain/cordone the node to be updated
 * `kubectl delete node ...` the node
+* Ensure the node to be upraded keeps the same IP address
+* Do one of these:
-* wipe that node clean with a fresh OS install and using the same IP address
+  * wipe that node clean with a fresh OS install; this can include other patches and other upgrades
+  * keep the node intact with currently running versions
-* follow the same procedures above for replacing nodes except when you run the cluster.yml playbook, first set the git tag on the kubespray repo to the next higher tag which uses the next set of versions of software you want to use.
+* follow the same procedures above for replacing nodes except when you run the cluster.yml playbook, do one of these:
+  * set the git tag on the kubespray repo to the next higher tag which uses the next set of versions of software you want to use.
-  Realize that upgrading this way will upgrade the versions but can be unsafe because there may be yaml incompatibilities.
-Resolve the yaml incompatibilities first using a staging environment.
-  * if you have no ansible cache, run cluster.yml once with no inventory changes and with the kubespray tag that was used to build that node; this should result in no changes.
+  * set kubespray variables to the versions you want to upgrade to
 * run the cluster.yml playbook with the `--limit x` option where x is the name of the node to be upgraded.
+* After successful run go through and check the versions were upgraded.

-  * Here is a set of variables and versions known to work for me on kubespray release v2.4.0; my purpose was to stick with the versions on kubespray v2.4.0 but upgrade a few things.
+Here is a set of variables and versions known to work for me on kubespray release v2.4.0; my purpose was to stick with the versions on kubespray v2.4.0 but upgrade a few things.
 I was able to wipe my machines and run kubespray with these variables to get to these versions:

 ```
 helm_enabled: true